mikejakobsen/husk-det.nu/js/typescript.md

 | =>               | Arrow syntax used with definition and functions        |
 | < typename>       | <> characters use to cast/convert between types        |
 | :                | Separator between variable/parameter names and types   |

+TypeScript is transpiled into JavaScript.

+Transpiling is a specific term for taking source code written in one language and transforming into another language that has a similar level of abstraction.

 ## Code Hierarchy